basiclaser/python.gcloud.local.functions.development.guide/README.md

 ### deployment

-to deploy the http_template function, for gcloud internal use only:
+To deploy the http_template function, for gcloud internal use only:

 ```
 gcloud functions deploy http_template \
 --runtime python39 --trigger-http --allow-unauthenticated --ingress-settings=internal-only
 ```

-to deploy the pubsub function, and set its trigger to the "MYTOPIC" topic:
+To deploy the pubsub function, and set its trigger to the "MYTOPIC" topic:

 ```
 gcloud functions deploy pubsub_template \